What "as a service" actually changes

 | Monthly retainer | Statement of work per project |

-| Embedded in leadership cadence | Episodic engagement |
+| Embedded in the leadership team | Episodic engagement |

 | Accountable for the marketing plan | Accountable for a deliverable |